Prospects for probing light photophobic axion-like particles via displaced vertex signals at the CEPC: The theory framework

-where $\Gamma_a = 1/\tau_a$ is the total decay width of the ALP, and $\beta_a$ as well as $\gamma_a$ denote its velocity and Lorentz boost factor, respectively. $\beta_a\gamma_a = |\vec{p}_a|/m_a$ with $\vec{p}_a$ being the three-momentum of the ALP.
+where $\Gamma_a = 1/\tau_a$ is the total decay width of the ALP, and $\beta_a$ and $\gamma_a$ denote its velocity and Lorentz boost factor, respectively.
+The product $\beta_a\gamma_a = |\vec{p}_a|/m_a$, where $\vec{p}_a$ is the three-momentum of the ALP.
 The proper decay length $c\tau_a$ as a function of the ALP mass $m_a$ for several representative values of the coupling $g_{aWW}$ is shown in Figure~\ref{fig:2}.
-As illustrated in this figure, the $c\tau_a$ exhibits strong dependence on both $m_a$ and $g_{aWW}$, increasing significantly as these parameters decrease.
-This wide range of proper decay lengths indicates that ALPs can be long-lived over a substantial region of parameter space.
-These long-lived ALPs can travel macroscopic distances before decaying within the detector, giving rise to distinctive DV signals that complement conventional ALP searches and can be efficiently explored within the IT of the CEPC.
+As illustrated in this figure, $c\tau_a$ depends strongly on both $m_a$ and $g_{aWW}$, increasing significantly as these parameters decrease.
+This wide range of proper decay lengths indicates that ALPs can be long-lived over a substantial region of the parameter space.
+Such long-lived ALPs can travel macroscopic distances before decaying within the detector, giving rise to distinctive DV signals that complement conventional ALP searches and can be efficiently explored within the main tracking system of the CEPC.

-In general, displaced vertices can also be reconstructed in other detector components, such as the electromagnetic calorimeter~(ECAL), hadronic calorimeter~(HCAL) and the muon spectrometer~(MS).
-In this work, we concentrate exclusively on the IT for the reconstruction of displaced vertices, as it provides precise vertex reconstruction for charged particles and is therefore well suited for identifying displaced decays occurring close to the interaction point.
-A dedicated study of displaced vertex signals in the calorimeter systems would require specialized simulations and dedicated trigger strategies, which are beyond the scope of the present analysis.
-Compared to the IT, the MS is also not considered here, as its larger distance from the interaction point makes it more sensitive to particles with longer decay lengths and less sensitive to decays with relatively short lifetimes.
+In general, displaced vertices can also be reconstructed in other detector components, such as the electromagnetic calorimeter~(ECAL), hadronic calorimeter~(HCAL), and muon spectrometer~(MS).
+In this work, we focus exclusively on the main tracking system for displaced-vertex reconstruction, because it provides precise vertex reconstruction for charged particles and is therefore well suited to identifying displaced decays occurring close to the interaction point.
+A dedicated study of displaced-vertex signals in the calorimeter systems would require specialized simulations and trigger strategies, which are beyond the scope of the present analysis.
+The MS is also not considered here, because its greater distance from the interaction point makes it more sensitive to particles with longer decay lengths and less sensitive to decays with relatively short lifetimes.